-Should a candidate fail to complete the requirements for the Degree of Master of Engineering in Fire Engineering he or she, after completing such extra work, if any, as may be required by the Director of the Fire Engineering Programme, may apply to the Academic Board for the award of a Postgraduate Diploma in Engineering.
-Note: The Postgraduate Diploma in Engineering was discontinued from 2006.
-The award of PGDipEng instead of the MEFE will not be available to new candidates enrolled from 2006
+Should a candidate fail to complete the requirements for the degree of MEFE he or she, after completing such extra work, if any, as may be required by the Director of the Fire Engineering Programme, may apply to the Academic Board for the award of a Master of Engineering Studies.

-11. Award of PGCertEng instead of MEFE
+8. Award of a Postgraduate Certificate in Engineering Instead of MEFE